Quality Homes: Quality Assurance

 6 week review

-You’ve had some time living in your new home and will now know it well.
+You, or your tenants, have had some time living in your new home and will now know it well.
 The house has a settling in period and this is perfectly normal.
 You may be unsure on the operation of certain parts of your home for example appliances.

 The intention of this six week contact is to discuss any queries and note any settling should it have occurred, and provide any further information that is needed.
 This will be initiated with a phone call to see if you have any issues or questions, and followed up with a visit to the house if required.
 Anything requiring immediate attention will be resolved then, but otherwise any issues noted for the six month review.